-At first glance, we can see that there are 15 requests, the total page size was 262.1 KB, it took 1.04 s until the end of the last request, and it took 1.07 s until the onload event fired.
+Start by looking at the very bottom of the chart to find an overview.
+On this chart, you can see that there are 22 requests, the total page size is 386.4 KB, it took 1.49s until the end of the last request, and it took 1.42s until the onload event fired.

-The next column shows the name of the resource.
-When we hover over the name we can see the URL path where the resource is located.
-(Pro-tip: use command + click or ctrl + click to open that path in a new tab and view the resource.)
+The second column shows the name of the resource.
+When you hover over the name, you will see the URL path where the resource is located.

-A quick note on Headers: If you’re looking for more information about the request or the response, you may want to drill down even further to take a look at the headers section for a request.
-In Rigor’s waterfall charts you can click on the name of any resource to expand the Headers section.
+If you’re looking for more information about the request or the response, you can drill down even further to the Headers section.
+Click on the name of any resource to expand the Headers section and see available information about the Response Headers and Request Headers, as shown below.

-The third column shows the HTTP response code that we received.
-In this example all of our response codes are pretty boring – 200 OK.
-If you’re not sure what different HTTP response codes mean, here’s a resource to learn more.
+The third column shows the HTTP response code that was received.
+In this example, most of the response codes are 200, with a single 301.
+(Learn more about HTTP response codes here.)

-The fifth column starts a timeline for your page load that starts at 0 ms and ends at the time it took for your last request to finish loading.
+The sixth column features a timeline for your page load that starts at 0 ms and ends at the time it took for your last request to finish loading.

-If we hover over any of the resources in this chart, we’ll see a legend that will help us understand more about the lines and colors that represent requests.
+If you hover over any of the resources in this part of the waterfall chart, a legend will pop up that will help you interpret the lines and colors that represent requests.

 - Blocking: time spent in the browser queue waiting for a network connection